sohaibdevv/syntax-lab/README.md

-# Universal Syntax Lab: Library System
+# Syntax Lab for Library System

 This project provides a side-by-side comparison of **Fundamental Programming Syntax**.
 By looking at the same "Library System" logic in 4 different languages, you can see how each handles data, loops, and user input.